timescale/docs/timescaledb/tutorials/nfl-fantasy-league.md

 ### **Number of snap plays by player where they were on the offense**

-For this next query, you will be counting the number of passing events a player was involved in while playing the offensive.
-You will notice how much slower this query runs than the ones above which use continous aggregates.
-The speed you see here is comprable to what you would get in the other queries without using continous aggregates.
+In this query, you are counting the number of passing events a player was involved in while playing the offensive.
+You will notice how much slower this query runs than the ones above which use continuous aggregates.
+The speed you see here is comparable to what you would get in the other queries without using continuous aggregates.

 ```sql
 WITH snap_events AS (